-The Company has a network of over 70 locations in the Canadian oilfield, predominantly in the oil rich provinces of Alberta and Saskatchewan in Western Canada.
+The Company has a network of approximately 60 locations in the Canadian oilfield, predominantly in the oil rich provinces of Alberta and Saskatchewan in Western Canada.
 The Company's Canadian segment primarily serves the energy exploration, production, drilling and midstream business.

-The Company operates in over 20 countries and serves the needs of its international customers from more than 30 locations outside of the U.S. and Canada, all of which are strategically located in major oil and gas development areas.
+The Company operates in over 20 countries and serves the needs of its international customers from approximately 40 locations outside of the U.S. and Canada, all of which are strategically located in major oil and gas development areas.
 The Company's International segment primarily serves the energy exploration, production and drilling business.